Dark Sector as Origin of Light Lepton Mass and Its Phenomenology: Collider Phenomenology

 One simple solution to avoid such an over abundance problem would be to introduce complex scalar singlets\footnote{In order to avoid the over abundance problem only, introduction of one $\varphi$ would be enough.
 On the other hand, more than one $\varphi$ would be required to accommodate the observed neutrino oscillations. } $\varphi$ with non-trivial $U(1)_\ell$ charges, by which the Majorana masses for $\nu_R^i$ are effectively given by the VEV of $\varphi$ through new Yukawa interactions $\varphi \overline{\nu_R^{ic}} \nu_R^i$, instead of the mass term $\overline{\nu_R^{ic}} \nu_R^i$.
 In this case, we obtain new trilinear couplings, {\it i.e.}, $\overline{\nu_R^{ic}} \nu_R^i \varphi_{R,I}^{}$, where $\varphi_{R}^{}$ is the real component of $\varphi$ and $\varphi_{I}^{}$ is the imaginary component which can be identified with a pseudo-NG boson associated with a spontaneous $U(1)_{\ell}$ breaking.
 Through these interactions, there appear additional $s$-channel annihilation processes for $\nu_R^{}$ such as $\nu_R \overline{\nu_R} \to \varphi_R \to \varphi_I^{}\varphi_I^{}$.
 If the mass of $\varphi_R$ is taken to be around $2M_R$, the relic abundance can be explained due to the resonance effect.
 In this paper, we do not actually introduce $\varphi$ for simplicity.

-In Scenario-II, the constraint from the process given in Eq.~(\ref{eq:ew}) can be weaker than that in Scenario-I, because the decay branching ratios in Eq.~(\ref{eq:gauge-decay}) are diluted by the other modes in Eq.~(\ref{eq:yukawa-decay}).
+In Scenario-II, the constraint from the direct search at the LHC can be weaker than that in Scenario-I, because the decay branching ratios in Eq.~(\ref{eq:gauge-decay}) are diluted by the other modes in Eq.~(\ref{eq:yukawa-decay}).
 As mentioned above, the mass of $\eta_R$ is no longer constrained by the dark matter abundance.
 We thus simply fix $m_{\eta_R} = m_{\eta_1^\pm}$.
 For the case with the maximal mixing $\theta = \pi/4$, the mass of $\eta_I^{}$ is determined to be that of $\eta_2^\pm$ from the condition of $\Delta T = 0$.
 In this setup, we impose

 where the left-hand side of the above expression represents the sum of the cross section times branching ratios providing the $ W^{(*)}Z^{(*)}\eta_L\eta_L$ events with $\eta_L$ being $\eta_1^\pm$ or $\eta_R^{}$. \footnote{In Scenario-II, $\eta_1^\pm$ can decay into $\ell^\pm \nu_R$, so that the signature eventually differs from the neutralino-chargino search mentioned above.
 We here do not take into account such a difference, and simply add the cross section with $\eta_L = \eta_1^\pm$ in Eq.~(\ref{eq:bound2}). } We note that the pair production of $\eta_2^\pm$ can also contribute to the above process in addition to the associated production $\eta_2^\pm \eta_I^{}$.
 Similar to the discussion in Scenario-I, we impose the upper limit on the cross section to be 0.04~fb for the on-shell $WZ$ production.
 For the case with off-shell $WZ$ productions, 17 signal regions have been taken into account in Ref.~\cite{ATLAS:2021moa}, and for each region the upper limit on the cross section has been given.
 We here simply impose the strongest one, 0.03~fb, to the cross section.
+We deal with the efficiency factor $\epsilon$ in the same way as for Scenario-I.